erobwen/liquefy/flow/README.md

 The following slide shows the theory and philosopy behind Flow, in particular the idea behind Programmatic Reactive Layout and the No CSS principles.

 https://docs.google.com/presentation/d/13E7E8TzRBoGBJ5BhVV78-s73AnYHnI4MrQ233xihZdY/edit?usp=sharing

+## Argument lists explained

+The arguments to any given flow component follow a standard pattern.

+myComponent([Component|string|number]*, )

+The argument list contains:
+ * At most one plain JS object that is the properties object, this object can contain whatever the component needs.
+ * At most one plain JS Array, that is the childrens list. corresponding to properties.children

+ * At most one funciton, that are implicitly used as an onClick callback for some components.
+   If there is both a function and properties.onClick, there will be an error.

+ * Component|string|number in any order, these are the childrens arguments array.
+If the childrens arguments array contains at least  items and the first is a string starting with a lowercase or a number, it is assumed to be the key of the

+The childrens list can be defined in tree ways.
+Either as an array, defining properties.children and adding loose Component|string|number in the argument list.
+Any